zgbjgg/arygon_nfc/README.md

-arygon_nfc - Reader  erlang applicationi
+arygon_nfc - Reader erlang application
 ======

 Compile the application and build the shared object